ruchamahabal/hello-react/3_functional_component/README.md

 - JSX internally behind the scenes, also uses React.createElement that creates an Object which creates the h1 tag in DOM
 - Both do the same thing, but JSX is more readable as compared to createElement.
 - If we have to create nested elements using createElement the code becomes unreadable and unmaintainable.
+- Instead of using createElement, JSX helps us to “think” and write in HTML-like syntax.
+Instead of putting markup and logic in separate files, React has components that contain both.

 ## Functional Component